paretech/klvdata/README.rst

 What?
 -----
 KLV Data is a Python library for parsing Key Length Value (KLV_) formatted binary streams.
 Common uses of the library would be parsing and displaying `MISB ST`_ 0601 UAS metadata from `STANAG 4609`_ compliant `MPEG-2 Transport Streams (TS) (MPEG-TS)`_.
-Note that this library alone cannot de-mux an MPEG-TS, a dependency like FFmpeg_ or GStreamer_ is still requried.
+Note that this library alone cannot de-mux an MPEG-TS, but programs like FFmpeg_ and GStreamer_ can be used in the workflow to perform the function.

 .. _KLV: https://en.wikipedia.org/wiki/KLV
 .. _STANAG 4609: http://www.gwg.nga.mil/misb/docs/nato_docs/STANAG_4609_Ed3.pdf